Table of Contents

 OpenShift 4 has been built with Go 1.12 since version 4.2 and thus supports TLS 1.3 in most components.
-Only the router which uses HAProxy and OpenSSL from RHEL7 does not yet support TLS 1.3.
+Before Openshift 4.6, the router used HAProxy and OpenSSL from RHEL7 does not yet support TLS 1.3.
+In later versions, the router is based on RHEL and does support TLS 1.3.

 At time of writing, the latest version of OpenShift 4 (4.7) supports TLS 1.3 and the API server (port 6443) is configured to use the “Intermediate” TLS security profile, which includes a reduced cipher suites from both TLS 1.3 and 1.2, without any known vulnerabilities.
 No further configuration of the API server should be necessary, however one can do so by using the configuration described here: